Maxi-boop/Maxi-boop/README.md

 - & Other personal projects! ⭐💫

 ### Other things about me:
-- I'm currently learning back-end engineering with Mongo DB 💫🌿 + Figma 🎨!
+- I'm currently learning back-end engineering with Mongo DB 💫🌿!